IBM/process-images-derive-insights/README.md

 a.
 [Create a copy of an Appsody Python Flask stack](https://developer.ibm.com/tutorials/create-a-custom-appsody-stack-with-python-flask-and-opencv-support/#1-create-copy-of-python-flask-stack)

 b.
 [Modify the Python Flask stack to add support for OpenCV](https://developer.ibm.com/tutorials/create-a-custom-appsody-stack-with-python-flask-and-opencv-support/#2-modify-the-python-flask-stack-to-add-support-for-opencv)
+>Note: Please specify the version of the opencv-python in the install command - pip install opencv-python==4.1.2.30.
+This change is needed for both  `Dockerfile-stack` under the image folder and `Dockerfile` under folder image/project.

 c.
 [Build the stack](https://developer.ibm.com/tutorials/create-a-custom-appsody-stack-with-python-flask-and-opencv-support/#3-build-the-stack)